 Tips for Tipping in Italy

 Tipping is not as common in Italy as it is in the States when in local establishments.
 But in touristy areas, tipping for services is becoming more expected due to more and more tourists tipping.
 Basically, since so many Americans in the past decade or so have been leaving tips, the local servers have now come to expect it.
 This makes tipping, or not tipping, or how much to tip a stressful conversation.
 On the group tours I host, tipping is included in the tour price so there is no need to worry.
 When on your own, the following guidelines should put you at ease:

 TAXIS & UBERS (where available): 10% of the fare.
 You can round up to the nearest 5euor for short drives and 10 euros for farther distances.

-PORTERS: 1 - 3 euro.
+PORTERS: 1 - 2 euro.
 More, if you have several bags.
 Personally, I do 2 euros for each bag the porter handles, but I usually never have more than one bag.

 CONCIERGE: 1-2 euros if the service exceeds your expectations, but not necessary for standard recommendations.

-CAFES & BARS: When ordering your coffee or snack from the bar and standing at the bar to consume (like the locals) a tip isn’t necessary, but leaving your change from the bill is always nice.
+COFFEE & BARS: When ordering your coffee or snack from the bar and standing at the bar to consume (like the locals) a tip isn’t necessary, but leaving your change from the bill is always nice.
 For instance, if your coffee is 1,50 euro and you give them 2 euro coin, leaving the change 50c is more than good.
 Generally, locals do not tip for coffee at the bar.
 If you chose to sit at a table for coffee, 1-2 euros for exceptional service.

 HAIR STYLIST & SPA SERVICE PROVIDERS: For exceptional service, tip up to 10% of the final bill.
 Like the U.S., if the owner is providing the service it is not necessary to leave a tip.